Number2wo/Number2wo/README.md

-- 👋 Hello all, I’m @Number2wo
+    👋 Hello, I'm @Number2wo.
-- 👀 I’m interested in learning as much as I can about Software Development, and also have an interest in CyberSecurity
+    👀 I'm passionate about software development and constantly strive to learn more.
-- 🌱 I’m currently enrolled full time in school going for my Associates Degree in Computer Programming
+    🌱 I'm currently pursuing my Associates Degree in Computer Programming and will be completing it in the fall.
+This winter I will begin the pursuit of my bachelor's               in Software Engineering, focusing on C# and .NET.
-- 💞️ I’m looking to collaborate on anything that helps my coding skills and also helps prepare me for future collabs with fellow developers
+    💞️ I'm interested in collaborating on projects that will help me improve my coding skills and prepare me for future collaborations with fellow developers.
-- 📫 How to reach me by email (crodela02@gmail.com)
+    📫 You can reach me by email at crodela02@gmail.com.

 <!---
 Number2wo/Number2wo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.